KFI: Third tower construction

-A new tower began construction at the end of July 2008 and was completed on August 14, 2008, by Eli the Construction Guy (structural engineer).
+Construction began on a new tower at the end of July 2008 and was completed on August 14, 2008, by Eli the Construction Guy (structural engineer).
 It has a 50 ft top-loading "capacitance hat", which electrically extends the tower's height another 75 ft, effectively, without actually needing more tower sections.
-The tower was also equipped with high intensity strobe lights due to its proximity to the Fullerton Municipal Airport, and additional safety upgrades because of the previous plane crash.
+The tower was equipped with high intensity strobe lights due to its proximity to the Fullerton Municipal Airport, and additional safety upgrades because of the previous plane crash.
 It has torque arms which limit the twisting of the tower in high winds.
 (Local regulation authorities in apparent defiance of electrical engineering principles, and communications law, demanded "a 10 percent reduction in overall height", otherwise the necessary permits would be refused, not withstanding the federal government's primary authority over radio communications, and KFI's strategic role as an Emergency Alert System station for the western U.S. region).

 The station returned to full 50,000 watt power on September 25, 2008, at 5:00 p.m.
 The tower has been dedicated to the memory of John Paoli, KFI Chief Engineer from 2000 to 2008, who died suddenly from a previously unknown genetic heart condition soon after overseeing the construction of the new tower.
 A plaque bearing the words "John A. Paoli, 1958-2008, Memorial Tower.
 Dedicated on this day, November 18, 2008 to our friend and colleague whose passion and talent brought KFI AM 640 to millions of listeners." and his likeness now graces the wall around the tower's base.